 - The Wednesday clinic requires an appointment and is available to all members of the public.

-- The Travel Clinic on Thursday morning is available to those travelling outside of Canada.
+- The Travel Clinic on Thursday morning is available to those travelling outside of Canada by appointment only.

 Children aged 16 and under require written or verbal consent by their parent or legal guardian for any vaccine.